1 John 1.8 – 2.2.

 Hebrews 10.17 KJV - And their sins and iniquities will I remember no more.

 Need more proof-texts?
 This, these preachers claim, mean God’s deliberately giving himself selective mini-lobotomies.
-And since they’re no longer in his memory, it’s like we never did sin against him.
+And since our sins are no longer in his memory, it’s like we never did sin against him.

 But taking these statements literally becomes a really problematic teaching.
 Don’t we claim God’s